DPMakerQB/queens-brothel-character-tool/README.md

 1. Download the [latest release](https://github.com/DPMakerQB/queens-brothel-character-tool/releases)
 2. Open tool
-3. Select one or multiple .psd files
+3. Select a .psd file
-4. Output folder will automatically open once complete
+4. Export All or one outfit
+5. Open output folder

 ## Compiling